itrnka/ha-framework/docs/models.md

 - model can be converted to array via `$model->getAsArray()`
 - model can be converted to stdClass (raw php object) via `$model->getAsArray()`
 - we can fill model properties from array via `$model->fillFromArray()`
-- binding data to model via methods defined in model collection (see collections for details)
+- binding data to model via methods defined in models collection (see collections for details)
 - usefull configurable `__invoke()` method (we can use `$model()` method for many usefull cases with arguments)

 ORM based functionality for models is wrong way.
 ORM is very slow and is directly and inseparably depended on concrete datasource instance.
 Principe used for models in *ha* framework is datasource independent and is very flexible.
 So models are absolutely separated from datasources and can be used in future for other datasources without code changes.
 Also datasource can be removed from application without model changes.
 This is very important for code reusability.
 The same models can be used accross multiple projects.